Affiliate Marketing VS. Freelancing

 Pinterest Assistant/Manager -

-Most bloggers use the term Pinterest Assistant but, if you would want to consider yourself a Pinterest Manager, that’s totally fine.
+Most bloggers use the term Pinterest Assistant but, if you want to call yourself a Pinterest Manager, go fot it.

 Remember, Freelancing is a business as well, if you treat it like one.